Concurrency

 let ch = channel.new(10)

 channel.new() takes zero or one argument.
-With no argument, it creates an unbuffered channel.
+With no argument, it creates a rendezvous channel (capacity 0) where the sender blocks until a receiver is ready and vice versa.
 With an integer argument, it creates a buffered channel with that capacity.

 Channels carry any value type — integers, strings, lists, tuples, records, even other channels.
 The type is inferred from usage.